thegworld/gtx-browser/ui/webui/resources/cr_elements/cr_tab_box/README.md

 cr-tab-box is a non-Polymer custom element that can be used to create a simple tabbed UI.
-This is generally most useful for debug pages that are not concerned with matching the look/feel of the larger user-facing Chromium WebUIs that use Polymer (e.g. chrome://settings). cr-tab-box replaces the deprecated cr.ui.TabBox from ui/webui/resources/js/tabs.js which was previously used by debug pages for this purpose.
+This is generally most useful for debug pages that are not concerned with matching the look/feel of the larger user-facing GTx Browser WebUIs that use Polymer (e.g. chrome://settings). cr-tab-box replaces the deprecated cr.ui.TabBox from ui/webui/resources/js/tabs.js which was previously used by debug pages for this purpose.